 - share it with others.

-Activity 1: matching complex vocabulary with everyday meanings
+Activity: matching complex vocabulary with everyday meanings

 - Matching activity: Use the interactive whiteboard (IWB) or strips of paper to match an original written sentence/phrase from a familiar story/video to a sentence or phrase which has been reworded in everyday spoken language.
 This process could be reversed by scribing what students say as they tell in their own words what is happening in the following videos.
 Record their spoken words on strips of paper and reword these statements in standard Australian English on other strips (or use interactive whiteboard).
-Teachers could use Dreaming texts/videos as a basis or starting point.
-For example:
+Teachers could use Dreaming texts/videos such as Tiddalik as a basis or starting point.

 To assist with understanding unfamiliar words teachers need to unpack and discuss the meanings of these words making links to the everyday spoken language (Aboriginal English) of the community.